wgnvrd/fugitive-heist/README.md

 # fugitive-heist
-Discord integration for a spin on a cops and robbers game.
+Discord integration for a spin on a cops and robbers game..
 ## Development
 ```
 git clone [repo-url]